IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    to get all pin-symbols on the schematic before starting to draw wires.

-   To connect components: move your mouse to where you want to start a wire, press 'w', click around to snap wire, and click on a pin to end the wire.
+   To connect components: move your mouse to where you want to start a wire, press '**w**', click around to snap wire, and click on a pin to end the wire.
 Repeat until the schematic is fully captured.

-   - Drag placed wires by hovering over them and pressing 'g'.
-Delete segments by pressing 'del' or right click any wires for more options.
+   - Drag placed wires by hovering over them and pressing '**g**'.
+Delete segments by pressing '**Backspace**' or '**Del**', or right click any wires for more options.

    - To create a wire that does not connect to a component on one end (floating), double click where you want the wire to end.

-   - To add labels (the 'Vout' label shown above), press 'l' and type in the name of your label.
+   - To add labels (the 'Vout' label shown above), press '**l**' and type in the name of your label.
 Labels connect two or more nodes together without actually drawing the wire on screen.
-They're basically magic wire tunnels linked by name.
+They are basically magic wire tunnels linked by name.

    - Note that these wires do not *snap* to component pins.
 If you move or